my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

    Kampen **har blitt** split på Senturm.
 (The match has been played at Sentrum.)

+**主动表被动**

+få 见 <a href="{{site.baseurl}}/2024/02/18/Norsk-Liv.html">Norsk Liv Språk</a>

+Tillate, tillater, tillot, har tillatt

+1. **bli tillatt, er tillatt** → allowed to do; most common way, formal;

+   *Det er tillatt å parkere her.* → Parking is allowed here.

+   *Det er ikke tillatt å røyke.* → Smoking is not allowed.

+2. **man tillater å** … → also means allowed to do sth; literary, old-fashioned

+   *Man tillater å bruke mobiltelefon i pausen.* → It is permitted to use mobile phones during the break.

+   *Man tillater ikke adgang uten billett.* → Entry without a ticket is not permitted.

+从属连词

 **Subjunksjon** (subordinating conjuction) is a little word that introduces a **leddsetning** (subordinate clause).